swiftlang/swift-evolution/proposals/nnnn-playground-quicklook-api-revamp.md

-Due to the limited usage of these protocols, and the potential challenge in migration, this proposal does not include any proposed migrator changes to support the replacement of `CustomPlaygroundQuickLookable` with `CustomPlaygroundConvertible`.
+Due to the limited usage of these protocols, and the potential challenge in migration, this proposal does not include any proposed migrator changes to support the replacement of `CustomPlaygroundQuickLookable` with `CustomPlaygroundDisplayConvertible`.
 Instead, we intend for Swift 4.1 to be a deprecation period for these APIs, allowing any code bases which implement `CustomPlaygroundQuickLookable` to manually switch to the new protocol.
-While this migration may not be trivial programatically, it should -- in most cases -- be fairly trivial for someone to hand-migrate to `CustomPlaygroundConvertible`.
-During the deprecation period, the PlaygroundLogger framework will continue to honor implementations of `CustomPlaygroundQuickLookable`, though it will prefer implementations of `CustomPlaygroundConvertible` if both are present on a given type.
+While this migration may not be trivial programatically, it should -- in most cases -- be fairly trivial for someone to hand-migrate to `CustomPlaygroundDisplayConvertible`.
+During the deprecation period, the PlaygroundLogger framework will continue to honor implementations of `CustomPlaygroundQuickLookable`, though it will prefer implementations of `CustomPlaygroundDisplayConvertible` if both are present on a given type.

 ## Effect on ABI stability ##

 This proposal affects ABI stability as it removes an enum and a pair of protocols from the standard library.
-Since this proposal proposes adding `CustomPlaygroundConvertible` to PlaygroundSupport instead of the standard library, there is no impact of ABI stability from the new protocol, as PlaygroundSupport does not need to maintain a stable ABI, as its clients -- playgrounds -- are always recompiled from source.
+Since this proposal proposes adding `CustomPlaygroundDisplayConvertible` to PlaygroundSupport instead of the standard library, there is no impact of ABI stability from the new protocol, as PlaygroundSupport does not need to maintain a stable ABI, as its clients -- playgrounds -- are always recompiled from source.